SMB Connections via LOLBin or Untrusted Process

 Triage and analysis

-This rule looks for unexpected processes making network connections over port 445.
+This rule looks for unexpected processes or LOLBins making network connections over port 445.
 Windows file sharing is typically implemented over Server Message Block (SMB), which communicates between hosts using port 445.
 When legitimate, these network connections are established by the kernel (PID 4).
 Occurrences of non-system processes using this port can indicate port scanners, exploits, and tools used to move laterally on the environment.

 Note: This investigation guide uses the Osquery Markdown Plugin introduced in Elastic Stack version 8.5.0.
 Older Elastic Stack versions will display unrendered Markdown in this guide.